Zeus-HelpDesk/Zeus/resources/docs/site-admins/overview.md

 <a name="license"></a>
 ## License

+Zeus Help-Desk
-Zeus Help-Desk for multi-district school IT Departments Copyright (C) 2018 Matthew Rhodes
+Copyright (C) 2019 Matthew Kilgore

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by